Skip to main content

 • We recommend scheduling your appointment as soon as possible after you receive your I-20.
 You will need to determine the estimated wait time for obtaining a visa at your local embassy or consulate.

-• If you are not able to schedule a visa appointment before the beginning of the semester, you will need to speak to ISS about deferring your program to the next semester.
+• If you are not able to schedule a visa appointment before the beginning of the semester, you will need to speak to ISS about the possibility of deferring your admission to the next semester

 • For your visa interview, you will need to prepare the following: